 - The cold weather in winter drives more demand of electricity during the day, so do your laundry late in the evening while the majority of heaters are turned off or in energy-saving mode to help reduce energy consumption.

 - During spring and fall, you will need to determine your local area’s lowest level of energy use.
 Do your laundry during that time.
 Texas weather is known to vary during these seasons!
 Be sure to check your local weather forecasts to plan ahead.

 - During the hottest months of the year, it’s best to do your laundry early in the morning.
 This is considered the ‘off-peak’ period.
 Texas summers are known for their scorching heat.

 Follow these laundry energy saving tips to help reduce energy consumption.
-NEC Co-op, your Texas electric cooperative, always offers easy and convenient energy-saving solutions for families.
+NEC Co-op, your Corpus Christi, TX electric company, always offers easy and convenient energy-saving solutions for families.
 Check our blog every month for more helpful tips!

 “EPA Adds Clothes Dryers to Energy Star Program, Increasing Energy Efficiency of New Appliances.”
 The United States Environmental Protection Agency, 2014 May 27, https://archive.epa.gov/epapages/newsroom_archive/newsreleases/a20ed0eb81ca520d85257ce50060497d.html

 “16 Ways to Save Money in the Laundry Room.”
 Energy.Gov, 14 Feb.
 2018, https://www.energy.gov/energysaver/articles/16-ways-save-money-laundry-room

 Janeway, K. “10 Ways to Save Energy Doing Laundry.”
 Consumer Reports, 2 Oct.
 2019, https://www.consumerreports.org/laundry/energy-saving-laundry-tips/